martinsstuff/Railworks-ReShade/README.md

 - Download MartinsEffects.ini and put it into the same folder as Railworks.exe

+Depth Buffer Issues:

+- To access the depth buffer you will have to set Railwork's anti-aliasing setting to be set to FXAA or Disabled.
+I recommend using something like Nvidia's DSR feature to reduce any jagged edges further.

-- You may have to change RESHADE_DEPTH_INPUT_IS_REVERSED to 0 in the ReShade settings (not the config file!)
+- You may need to change RESHADE_DEPTH_INPUT_IS_REVERSED to 0 in the ReShade settings (not the config file!)